AydenTFoxx/ModLib/README.md

 `Keybind` objects are convertible to and from `PlayerKeybind` instances, so any API accepting a `PlayerKeybind` is also compatible with ModLib's `Keybind` class.

-> (TODO: Make both conversions implicit, so the two classes are as interchangeable as allowed by C#)

 While `Keybind` objects can be queries for input directly, their true power comes from using them alongside the `InputHandler` class (or one of its extension methods): When IIC:E is present, calls with `Keybind` objects are automatically converted to `PlayerKeybind` ones, where the relevant APIs are used instead.

-> (TODO?
-Make `Keybind` methods also inherit this functionality, juust to be sure.
-If there are two ways to do something, someone will use the less effective one at some point.)

 ### Rain Meadow Compatibility